Snap Fits

 Living hinge latch

-Geometry rules that prevent cracking
+Geometry rules that stop clips from cracking

 Clearances and engagement targets (starting points)